AnjanyKumarJaiswal/AnjanyKumarJaiswal/README.md

 ![](https://komarev.com/ghpvc/?username=AnjanyKumarJaiswal)

-- 🔭 I’m interested in Machine Learning , Backend Development
+- 🔭 I’m interested in Machine Learning and Full Stack Development
-- 🧑‍🏭 I’m currently learning and developing Nodejs , FastAPi , NLP and LLM's
+- 🧑‍🏭 I’m currently learning and developing LLM Model's and Custom made Machine Learning Models
 - 😎 I’m looking to collaborate on projects and open source work!
 - 📫 How to reach me using Linkedln and Discord
 - 😄 Pronouns: Anjany!